Zero-sum partitions of Abelian groups and their applications to magic- and antimagic-type labelings: Some Applications

 \begin{cor} Let $G=(V,E)$ be a graph in which every vertex has at least $3$ false twins.
 Let $\Gamma$ be a finite Abelian group of order $|V|+1$ such that $|I(\Gamma)|\neq 1$.
-Then $G$ has a $\Gamma^*$-distance magic labeling. \end{cor}
+Then $G$ has a $\Gamma^*$-distance-magic labeling. \end{cor}

-Notice that Corollary \ref{cor_twinm} extends the results on $\Gamma$-distance magic labelings of complete $k$-partite graphs presented in \cite{CicrSuch}.
+Notice that Corollary \ref{cor_twinm} extends the results on $\Gamma$-distance-magic labelings of complete $k$-partite graphs presented by \citet{CicrSuch}.

 \begin{cor} Let $G=(V,E)$ be a graph in which every vertex has at least $3$ true twins.
 Let $\Gamma$ be a finite Abelian group of order $|V|+1$ such that $|I(\Gamma)|\neq 1$.
-Then $G$ has a $\Gamma^*$-distance anti-magic labeling. \end{cor}
+Then $G$ has a $\Gamma^*$-distance-antimagic labeling. \end{cor}

-For the last two results of this subsection, let us recall the definition of a $G$-join introduced by Sabidussi~\cite{Sabidussi61}.
+For the last two results of this subsection, let us recall the definition of a $G$-join introduced by~\citet{Sabidussi61}.

-\begin{dfn}[\cite{Sabidussi61}] Let $G=(V,E)$ be a graph and $\{X_v\}_{v\in V}$ a collection of graphs indexed by $V$.
+\begin{dfn}[\citep{Sabidussi61}] Let $G=(V,E)$ be a graph and $\{X_v\}_{v\in V}$ a collection of graphs indexed by $V$.
 The $G$-join of $\{X_v\}_{v\in V}$ is the graph $H$ given by $V(H) = \{(x,v) \mid x \in X_v, v\in V\}$, $E(H)=\{\{(x,v),(x',v')\} \mid \{v,v'\} \in E \text{, or } v=v' \text{ and } \{x,x'\} \in E(X_v) \}$. \end{dfn}

-Notice that, given a graph $G=(V,E)$, in the graph $H$ that is a $G$-join of $\{X_v\}_{v\in V}$, the set of vertices $\{(x,v) \mid x \in X_v\}$ for every $v$, $v\in V$, is a module in $H$.
+Notice that, given a graph $G=(V,E)$, in the graph $H$ that is a $G$-join of $\{X_v\}_{v\in V}$, the set of vertices $\{(x,v) \mid x \in X_v\}$ for every $v\in V$ is a module in $H$.
 Moreover, if $X_v$ is an empty graph, then the vertices of $H$ in $\{(x,v) \mid x \in X_v\}$ are false twins.
 If $X_v$ is a complete graph, then the vertices of $H$ in $\{(x,v) \mid x \in X_v\}$ are true twins.

-Given a vertex $v\in V$, let us use $t(v)$ to denote the set of true twins of $v$ and $f(v)$ for the set of false twins of $v$.
-In such a context, the vertex $v$ can be treated as the unique representative of the equivalence class $t(v)$ or $f(v)$, respectively.

 Recall that $X$ is an \textit{empty graph} if $E(X)=\emptyset$.
-In other words, when its vertex set is stable.
+In other words, its vertex set is stable.
 We use $K_k$ to denote the complete graph on $k$ vertices and $\overline{K_k}$ for the empty graph on $k$ vertices.
+The following corollaries are direct consequences of Corollaries \ref{cor_twinm} and \ref{cor_twinam}.